 Alongside Loch Lomond

-If you’re looking to access the shores of Loch Lomond, this is the guide for you.
-Whether you’re looking for an adventure on the bonnie banks by foot, bike or boat, we’ll tell you how to get to each section of the lochside that is accessible and share our recommendations of places to visit and things to do alongside Loch Lomond.
+If you’re planning to explore the shores of Loch Lomond, this guide has everything you need.
+Whether you’re seeking an adventure along the bonnie banks by foot, bike, or boat, we’ll show you how to access the different sections of the lochside and share recommendations for places to visit and activities to enjoy.

 East Loch Lomond